moo-the-cow/moo-rist-hosting-native/README.md

 **⚠️Please update to 0.2.19-rc2-40-g47f3f3b or higher version if you use an earlier one, there has been a vital update by the author**

+## Important temporary issue: WINDOWS build is glitching, I am working on a solution

 ---
 ## Description